Need for Speed: Carbon: Overview

 Police pursuits, a staple of the series, function similar to Most Wanted in that police can turn up at any time during a race and attempt to impede the player during the event, except in Canyon Race events and checkpoint races; in Career mode, the police can also turn up during Free Roam, but will not act against the player unless they have a warrant (for evading a previous pursuit) or committed an offence in their sight, whereupon they focus on blocking in and arresting the player unless they can lose them and find a safe spot to hide until they lose their heat.
-As the player is pursued, they can either attempt to evade the cops or knock them out of action by ramming their cars or using destructible props called Pursuit Breakers to impede their pursuit, though extensive pursuits will cause the player's heat level to rise, leading to stronger pursuit tactics including spike-strips, roadblocks, and the involvement of state/federal authorities.
+As the player is pursued, they can either attempt to evade the cops or knock them out of action by ramming their cars or using destructible props called Pursuit Breakers to impede their pursuit, though extensive pursuits will cause the player's heat level to rise, leading to stronger pursuit tactics including spike strips, roadblocks, and the involvement of state/federal authorities.
 Carbon modified the pursuit function by making police less dominant in arrest tactics at higher heat levels, and reducing the chance a Pursuit Breaker blocks/destroys a pursuing vehicle.

 Licensed real-world cars used in the game are divided into three tiers (performance level) and three classes – Exotic, Tuner, and Muscle.
 For example, a Nissan 240SX is a tier 1 tuner car, while a Corvette Z06 is a tier 3 muscle car.
 Each car class also has advantages and disadvantages in terms of driving styles.
-Tuner cars are the best ones about handling and cornering capability, while they have lower top speed and acceleration rates than the other two classes.
-Muscle cars have the best acceleration but they are very difficult for handling than the Exotics and Tuners.
-Exotic cars have the highest top speed rates, better handling than the Muscle cars but the lower than the Tuner Cars.
+Tuner cars have the best handling and cornering but have the lowest acceleration and top speed.
+Muscle cars have the best acceleration but have poor handling.
+Exotic cars have the highest top speed and better handling than Muscle cars but are not as agile as Tuners.
 Cars receive visual damage during the game, but no physical damage.
 Cars can be upgraded in performance through new components and fine-tuning of each component – such upgrades can help, for example, to improve speed, or improve braking.
 Carbon added the ability to customize visual parts via autosculpt parts, which allow adjustments of components for example, while adding flexibility with vinyls and decals by allowing them to be placed in layers over each other, with the ability to modify these in shape and size, and place them anywhere on the car.
 Additional cars and customization parts can be acquired through completing Reward Cards – each card consists of a set of challenges for the player to complete across the game modes, and reward the player either with a new vehicle to use or new parts for customization.